 While you cannot control government delays, there are steps you can take to minimize their impact:

 - Seek Legal Advice: A lawyer can help you navigate the complexities of your case and may have strategies to deal with delays.
+They can also provide insights into the typical timelines for similar cases, helping you set realistic expectations.

 Conclusion